-In comparative terms, Kenya’s education spending (4.5 percent of GDP in 2022) is higher than the Sub-Saharan Africa average (3.4 percent); above the average for lower-middle-income countries (3.7 percent); and higher than for Tanzania and Uganda while comparable to that of Rwanda and Burundi whose education spending stands at 4.8 percent of GDP.
-As in many countries, education spending constitutes the largest portion of Kenya’s social expenditure, followed by health spending (1.3 percent of GDP) and direct cash transfers (0.2 percent of GDP), reflecting a typical distribution pattern of social spending.
+In comparative terms, Kenya’s education spending (4.5 per cent of GDP in 2022) is higher than the Sub-Saharan Africa average (3.4 per cent); above the average for lower-middle-income countries (3.7 per cent); and higher than for Tanzania and Uganda while comparable to that of Rwanda and Burundi whose education spending stands at 4.8 per cent of GDP.
+As in many countries, education spending constitutes the largest portion of Kenya’s social expenditure, followed by health spending (1.3 per cent of GDP) and direct cash transfers (0.2 per cent of GDP), reflecting a typical distribution pattern of social spending.

 Table 2.3: Kenya government social spending share of GDP and total government expenditure